couchbaselabs/dcp-documentation/documentation/commands/commands/open-connection.md

 Sent by an external entity to a producer or a consumer to create a logical channel.

+**Note:** If the name given in the open connection command is already being used by another established connection then the established connection will be closed and the new connection will be created successfully.

 The request:

 * Must have an 8 byte extras section